JiangWeibeta/ECVC/README.md

 # ECVC
-The code will be released after the acceptence of the paper.
+The code and weights of ECVC will be made publicly available upon the acceptance of the paper.

 ### Cite